Contents

 Attention: Critical for SEO performance.
 Take a random topic and Google will have managed to crawl hundreds of thousands of pages.
 Would you trust a tool accessible to everybody to optimize your page?
 Don’t you think that the spread of AI tools will likely attract your competitors sooner or later?
 How Google is going to rank your pages high enough when you have done the same work in optimizing SEO meta tags as your competitors have?
 Is Google going to be interested in ranking pages that show the same signals as another 99 pages or demote all 100 of them?
 You don’t need a tool to do an average SEO job, you need an expert to do an excellent, state-of-the-art job, which differs considerably from the competition and embeds signals not found elsewhere.
 That said let’s look at the nominal benefits of doing SEO with AI tools.

-Benefits of AI in SEO
+Benefits of AI for SEO

 Customer Insights and Predictive Analytics